Exclusive Webinar: Beyond the Perimeter – How to See Every Threat in Hybrid Networks

 After being isolated, the rules of containment kick in.

 For example, if a malicious script starts encrypting files, containment can freeze that process before damage spreads to shared drives.
+This is where the ability to terminate malicious processes directly prevents data breaches from escalating.

 4. Forensic Access and Recovery: